 Need for energy efficiency

-In fact, experts predict investment in energy efficiency to increase dramatically through 2020 and beyond, which will bring increased job security to HVAC and Refrigeration workers.
+In fact, experts predict investment in energy efficiency to increase dramatically through the coming decade and beyond.
+That will bring increased job security to HVAC and Refrigeration workers.

 HVAC manufacturers are continuously improving the energy footprint of new systems.
 In fact, experts say that operational efficiency has improved 250% over the past 20 years.
 As a result, customers are choosing to upgrade systems sooner in order to get the energy-saving benefits of a more efficient system.

-Plus, more customers are investing in preventative maintenance plans to keep their systems operating efficiently and minimize energy usage, which also serves to boost the HVAC job outlook.
+Plus, more customers are investing in preventative maintenance plans to keep their systems operating efficiently and minimize energy usage.
+That also serves to boost the HVAC job outlook.